MSRA Exam Revision

-Preparing well for the MSRA will ensure that you give yourself the best possible chance of achieving a high score on the exam and having a positive impact on your ST application.
-The following are some final tips to support you to prepare effectively for the MSRA exam:
+Preparing well for the MSRA will ensure that you give yourself the best possible chance of achieving a high MSRA score and positively impacting your ST application.
+The following are some final tips to support you in preparing effectively for the MSRA exam:

 - Ensure you dedicate enough time

-To ensure that you’re confident in all aspects of the exam and are able to perform well, give yourself adequate time to prepare for both test papers – Professional Dilemmas and Clinical Problem Solving – and make sure you cover all topics in the Clinical Problem Solving paper.
-To find out more about the topics covered in the MSRA exam, visit our MSRA complete guide or practice questions blogs.
+To ensure that you’re confident in all aspects of the exam and can perform well, give yourself adequate time to prepare for both test papers – Professional Dilemmas and Clinical Problem Solving – and make sure you cover all topics in the Clinical Problem Solving paper.
+To learn more about the topics covered in the MSRA exam, visit our MSRA complete guide or practice questions blogs.

 - Make the most of your time